sarkrui/NUC8i7BEH-Hackintosh-Build/README.md

 #### FRC Reverse Proxy

 Frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
-As of now, it supports tcp & udp, as well as http and https protocols, where requests can be forwarded to internal services by domain name.
-For example, with Frp, VNC port (5900), SSH port (22), and FTP port (445) on Macs behind a NAT, can be exposed to the public.
+As of now, it supports TCP & UDP, as well as http and https protocols, where requests can be forwarded to internal services by domain name.
+For example, with Frp, **VNC** port (5900), **SSH** port (22), and **FTP** port (445) on Macs behind a NAT, can be exposed to the public.
 Therefore, a user can have access to **Screen Sharing**, **File Sharing** remotely.

 ### Credit